kazutak/cookieEraser/README.md

 1.Download files.

-2.Open Chrome and input "chrome://settings/" in URL bar.
+2.Open Chrome and input "chrome://extensions/" in URL bar.

 3.Click "Load unpacked extension" button to the load manifest.json file.

+Or download a crx file from "http://goo.gl/E6bxwS", and drag and drop into the Chrome's extensions page.

 ##License
 MIT